-This occurs when there is a branch from ARM code to Thumb code (or vice-versa) within this file.
-The usual solution is to move the Thumb code into a separate assembler file.
+This occurs when there is a branch from A32 code to T32 code (or from T32 code to A32 code) within this file.
+The usual solution is to move the T32 code into a separate assembler file.
 Then, at link-time, the linker adds any necessary interworking veneers.

-A1630E: Specified processor or architecture does not support ARM instructions ARM M-profile processors, for example Cortex-M3 and Cortex-M1, implement only the Thumb instruction set, not the ARM instruction set.
-It is likely that the assembly file contains some ARM-specific instructions and is being built for one of these processors.
+A1630E: Specified processor or architecture does not support ARM instructions Arm M-profile processors, for example Cortex-M3 and Cortex-M1, implement only the T32 instruction set, not the A32 instruction set.
+It is likely that the assembly file contains some A32specific instructions and is being built for one of these processors.